KrishnaCodeCrafter/Adobe_Round_3/README.md

 * **Light & Dark Mode**: A sleek, modern interface with a user-toggleable dark mode for comfortable reading in any environment.

 *The application interface in dark mode.*

-## Architecture

-The application is built with a modern full-stack architecture, separating the frontend and backend for scalability and maintainability.

-* **Frontend**: A responsive web application built with **React.js**, providing a dynamic and interactive user experience.
-* **Backend**: A powerful API built with **Python** and the **Flask** web framework.
-It handles all the heavy lifting, including PDF parsing, text analysis, and relevance scoring.
-* **PDF Rendering**: Powered by the **Adobe PDF Embed API** for a robust and feature-rich document viewing experience.
-* **Containerization**: The entire application is containerized using **Docker**, ensuring a consistent and easy-to-deploy environment.

 ## Getting Started